cltrudeau/django-bstrap-modals/docs/bsmodals.rst

     {% include "bsmodals/alert.html" %}

-You can use the Javascript helper function to show the dialog
+You should only include this once.
+Use the the Javascript helper function to show the dialog with different content.

-.. js:function:: bsmodals_alert(title, msg)
+.. js:function:: bsmodals_alert(title, msg, [style])

     :param string title: Dialog box title
     :param string msg: Message contained in the dialog box
+    :param string style: Optional style parameter for the button, if not given, defaults to "btn-primary"

 Example: